NetworkConfiguration/dhcpcd/README.md

 in /etc.
 The Makefile `_confinstall` target will attempt to move the files correctly from the old locations to the new locations.

+dhcpcd-9 defaults the run directory to `/var/run/dhcpcd` instead of `/var/run` and the prefix of dhcpcd has been removed from the files.

-Of course this won't work if dhcpcd-7 is packaged up, so packagers will need to install similar logic into their dhcpcd package.
+Of course this won't work if dhcpcd is packaged up, so packagers will need to install similar logic into their dhcpcd package.

 ## ChangeLog